-As increasing patient volume becomes tantamount to staying financially viable, marketing Goodcare international teaching hospital developed a robust marketing plan to market its services to potential referring physicians and patients.
-Four steps will be followed to create an attractive marking campaign for a set of service lines.
+As increasing patient volume becomes tantamount to staying financially viable, marketing Good Care international teaching hospital developed a robust marketing plan to market its services to potential referring physicians and patients.
+Among others, exchange programs for students (university) and grants applications and operational research will provide the visibility of the hospital internationally.
+The provision of super specialized services and patient management in Africa and through targeting local and international companies for medical care to employees will also add an edge to the hospital in terms of marketing.